Startup Austria

 Let me set honest expectations about timing.

 From starting your application to receiving the first funding: three to five months minimum.
-This means FFG funding is not emergency capital.
-It is planned capital that you apply for well in advance of needing it.
+This means FFG funding isn't emergency capital.
+It's planned capital that you apply for well in advance of needing it.

 My advice: start the application process while you still have runway.
-Do not wait until you need the money.
-The startups in our program that applied early and received funding mid-program had a dramatically different experience from those who applied late and received funding after the program ended.
+Don't wait until you need the money.
+The startups in our program that applied early and received funding mid-program had a fast different experience from those who applied late and received funding after the program ended.

 Is It Worth the Effort?

 For a first-time application, expect to invest forty to sixty hours in preparation.
-That is a significant time investment.
+That's a significant time investment.
 Is it worth it?

 For a EUR 10,000-50,000 grant: absolutely.
 The hourly return on your application time is extremely high if approved.
 Even a EUR 10,000 Startup Scheck at forty hours of preparation works out to EUR 250 per hour of effort.

-For smaller amounts or very early-stage ideas where you are not sure about feasibility: the Startup Scheck’s simplified application is specifically designed for this scenario.
+For smaller amounts or very early-stage ideas where you aren't sure about feasibility: the Startup Scheck’s simplified application is exactly designed for this scenario.

 Beyond the money, the application process has a valuable side effect: it forces you to articulate your project clearly, define your market, plan your approach, and think about commercialization.
 This clarity benefits your business regardless of the funding outcome.